 Investment Goals and Main Strategies.
 Seeks to track as closely as possible, before fees and expenses, the total return of an index composed of inflation-protected U.S. Treasury securities.
 The ETF generally invests in securities that are included in the Bloomberg US Treasury Inflation-Linked Bond Index (Series-L)SM.
 The index includes all publicly-issued U.S. Treasury Inflation-Protected Securities (TIPS) that have at least one year remaining to maturity, are rated investment grade and have \$500 million or more of outstanding face value.
 The TIPS in the index must be denominated in U.S. dollars and must be fixed-rate and non-convertible.
 The index is market capitalization weighted and the TIPS in the index are updated on the last business day of each month.
 It is the ETF's policy that under normal circumstances it will invest at least 90% of its net assets (including, for this purpose, any borrowings for investment purposes) in securities included in the index.
 The ETF will generally seek to replicate the performance of the index by giving the same weight to a given security as the index does.
-Under normal circumstances, the ETF may invest up to 10% of its net assets in securities not included in its index.
-The ETF may also invest in cash and cash equivalents, including money market funds, enter into repurchase agreements, and may lend its securities to minimize the difference in performance that naturally exists between an index fund and its corresponding index.
+Under normal circumstances, including money market funds, enter into repurchase agreements, and may lend its securities to minimize the difference in performance that naturally exists between an index fund and its corresponding index.